 NW BOCES is pleased to offer an independent study option to teachers in our service region.
 As a part of this course, participants complete a "public product" to share their experience and their learning.
 Below, Steamboat Springs High School teacher and guest blogger Ryan Ayala writes about the independent study he completed in Fall 2018.
 For more information about this course offering (or to sign up) visit nwboces.gosignmeup.com.

 When I read the brochure for this Independent Study pilot program, I was initially a little put out.
 I mean, I had this great new class starting in January and I assumed the program was only intended for teachers who were reworking existing curriculum.
-Nevertheless, the lure of that Benjamin called out to me and I took the signed up anyway, thinking that, as the old adage goes, it’d be better to ask for forgiveness later.
+Nevertheless, the lure of that Benjamin called out to me and signed up anyway, thinking that, as the old adage goes, it’d be better to ask for forgiveness later.
 I’m glad I did, for I was able to learn a few things that I can now share with you!

 1) Independent Truly Means Independent